 Make an appeal

-If you wish to appeal a decision made by the UK National Agency in relation to your Erasmus+ application for funding or grant agreement, you must follow the appeals procedure below.
+If you wish to appeal a decision made by the UK National Agency in relation to your Erasmus+ grant agreement, you must follow the appeals procedure below.

-Please note that you may only appeal if you believe the UK National Agency has not followed the correct procedures as set out in the relevant Commission Call for Proposals or in the National Agency’s own published guidance.
+Please note that you may only appeal if you believe the UK National Agency has not followed the correct procedures as set out in the National Agency’s own published guidance.

 What is an appeal?

-An appeal is defined as a request for a review of a decision taken by the UK National Agency (NA) that you feel has not followed published procedures on the scoring and/or feedback of an unsuccessful application, or the calculation of a final grant amount.
+An appeal is defined as a request for a review of a decision taken by the UK National Agency (NA) that you feel has not followed published procedures.
 To provide the means of redress, there is an appeals procedure for Erasmus+ applicants and beneficiaries where you are required to state the exact published procedure(s) not followed.

 The Appeals form must clearly specify that either an administrative error on the UK NA's part has taken place or clearly state which published procedures the UK NA has not adhered to.